Mysterious amulet discovered in Germany could rewrite history

 confess (to Jesus Christ).

-The importance of the findings is the age, said the press release issued by the Frankfurt city portal.
-While the grave where the amulet is found is dated between 230 and 270 AD, “such authentic evidence of pure Christianity north of the Alps” never existed before.
+The most significant aspect of the discovery is its age, according to a press release issued by the Frankfurt city government.
+The grave where the amulet was found is dated to between 230 and 270 AD, making it the first example of “such authentic evidence of pure Christianity north of the Alps” during this period.

-The finds are at least 50 years younger, while the reliable evidence of Christian life in northern Alpine regions of the Roman Empire generally date to the 4th century AD.
+Until now the earliest reliable evidence of Christian life in the northern Alpine regions of the Roman Empire has generally dated to the 4th century AD, at least 50 years younger than the newly-discovered artefact.

 Join our commenting forum